 2011-12: Carruth appeared in 63 of 72 games for Portland in his third season and back-stopped the Winterhawks to the WHL playoff finals.
 He was 42-19 with 2 shutouts and had a 2.96 goals against and .904 save percentage during the regular season.
 Portland finished second in the U.S. Division then put together a great playoff run.
 In 22 playoff games, Carruth was 15-7 with 2 shutouts and had a 2.89 goals against and .918 save percentage.
 He signed a three-year entry-level contract with Chicago in May 2012.

 Carruth has good size at 6'2 and is an athletic goaltender capable of making flashy saves.
-A competitive netminder, he plays with a visible fire in the crease.
+A competitive netminder, he displays a fiery temperament and is not shy about using his stick to defend his crease.

 Carruth leaves the Portland Winterhawks as statistically one of the team's best goaltenders.
 He will step right into the fire in 2013-14 with a training camp battle against Kent Simpson for the back-up job in Rockford behind Finnish free agent signing Antti Raanta.
 Carruth has the least pro experience out of any of the Blackhawks minor league options, and at least on paper, he is probably the most likely candidate to begin the year in the ECHL.
 That said, when he does get to AHL, Carruth's style of play is sure to endear him to the Rockford crowd.